projectagastya/agastya-connect/README.md

 ### Message Processing Flow
 1. User inputs a question or selects a suggested question
+2. The system detects if the input is in Kannada and marks it accordingly
-2. Frontend sends the message to the backend along with session context
+3. Frontend sends the message to the backend along with session context and language information
-3. Backend retrieves chat history from DynamoDB
+4. Backend retrieves chat history from DynamoDB
-4. RAG system processes the query:
+5. RAG system processes the query:
    - Contextualizes the question based on chat history
    - Retrieves relevant documents from vectorstore
    - Generates a response using the LLM with context
-5. Response is stored in DynamoDB and returned to frontend
+6. Response is stored in DynamoDB and returned to frontend
-6. Frontend updates the chat interface and generates new suggested questions
+7. Frontend updates the chat interface and generates new suggested questions
+8. Chat history is accessible for export or future reference

 ### Session Termination Flow
 1. User clicks "End Chat Session" button